microeinhundert/radonis/packages/radonis/README.md

 console.log(i18n.formatMessage('auth.signUpTitle')) // => `Some message defined in translations`
 ```

-> This hook also allows formatting via the ICU message format, just like the official AdonisJS i18n package.
+> **Note**: This hook also allows formatting via the ICU message format, just like the official AdonisJS i18n package.
 Refer to the official [AdonisJS Docs](https://docs.adonisjs.com/guides/i18n) for more information about the available formatting rules.

 ### useManifest (Server and client)